lflender/r3e-leaderboard/README.md

 ```
 GET /api/search?driver=name
 ```
-Returns all leaderboard entries for a driver across all tracks and classes, **sorted by performance** (fastest first).
+Returns all leaderboard entries for a driver across all tracks and classes, grouped by driver name.
+Each group is sorted by performance (fastest gap time first, 0 is best), with ties broken by the highest total_entries.

 **Rate Limit:** 60 requests per minute per IP address.